-Egypt is, of course, considered to be the location where much of civilization began, and it remains one of the most interested ancient civilizations.
+Egypt is, of course, considered to be the location where much of civilization began, and it remains one of the most interesting ancient civilizations.

 The Citadel of Cairo was part of a large defensive plan to protect the area from foreign invaders in 1176 AD.
 It housed the Egyptian government until 1874, but the area is still occupied by the Egyptian military, and houses the National Military Museum, where tourists visit the structures daily.